-UNIVERSITYOR APPRENTICESHIP?
+UNIVERSITY OR APPRENTICESHIP?

-On finishing Year 13, the majority of our students progress to either university or apprenticeships (see the Destinations page for details).
+On finishing Year 13, the majority of our students progress to either university or apprenticeships.
 Whilst it is never too early to start looking ahead, most people keep their options open at this stage, especially if they don't have a firm idea of what they want to do as a career.

-We provide personalised, impartial guidance for every student throughout their entire time at Barr Beacon.
-If you want to start taking a look for yourself, we recommend the following website as a starting point - www.matrixacademytrust.co.uk/careers/
+We provide personalised, impartial guidance for every student throughout their entire time at Barr Beacon School.
+If you want to start taking a look for yourself, we recommend the following website as a starting point - www.matrixcareersguide.co.uk